When is the next full moon in the UK: the 2025 full moon calendar

 Full moon in the sky

-The next Full Moon will be on 28th October at 9:24 PM.
-And here is the Full Moon calendar for the current and the next year.
+The next full Moon will be on Wednesday, February 12, 2025.
+This full Moon is traditionally known as the Snow Moon.
+And here is the Full Moon calendar for the current year.

 All times show the time of the astrological event at the Royal Observatory’s home in London, either in GMT or BST, depending on the time of year.